Senate of Puerto Rico: Officers

 The Senate is served by several officers with and without voting powers, which are elected from within and outside its ranks.
 Of these, only the president was established by the Constitution; all other officers were established by internal rules adopted by the Senate.
 Only the president and president pro tempore have voting powers as all are elected from within.
 Non-voting officers are elected from outside Senate ranks and simply assist in internal procedures and clerical tasks, and in the observance of internal rules, laws, and the Constitution.
 Typical non-voting officers include the secretary, the sergeant-at-arms, and other officers appointed by the different commissions as part of their own internal affairs.

 President of the Senate

 The president is the highest-ranking officer and the presiding officer of the Senate.
 The post was created by Article III of the Constitution of Puerto Rico which establishes that, "The Senate shall elect a President [...] from among [its] members."
 The president is substituted by the president pro tempore in his absence.
 Its counterpart in the House is the speaker.

-The current president is José Luis Dalmau, senator at-large from the Popular Democratic Party of Puerto Rico.
+The current president is Thomas Rivera Schatz, senator at-large from the New Progressive Party of Puerto Rico.